 - A breast enlargement of your smaller breast

-- A breast uplift (mastopexy) on one or both of your breast if the nipple is in a low position
+- A breast uplift (mastopexy) on one or both of your breasts if your nipple is in a low position

 - In many cases, a combination of the above procedures is needed to improve the symmetry of your bust.

 Your plastic surgeon will discuss your available options during your consultation, allowing you to decide whether this surgery is right for you.

 A one night stay in hospital is usually necessary after any of the above treatments for breast asymmetry.
 However, your recovery will ultimately depend on the type of surgery you have undergone.
 It is important to note that some breast reduction and breast uplift techniques can lower your chance of successfully breastfeeding future babies and this should, therefore, be a factor in deciding whether this type of corrective surgery is for you.

 You can expect your results from corrective surgery to be stable if you are over the age of 18 as your breasts are no longer growing.
 Please note that in many cases it is not possible to achieve absolute symmetry, therefore, we aim for improvement rather than perfection.

 We always encourage people to do as much research as they can when considering cosmetic surgery, so for more information on correcting asymmetrical breasts: